Q: Where do I go for more information for Camping, RVs, Trailer, Day Use, Cabins, Group Sites, Boat Sites or Horse Sites?

 A: Recreation.gov, part of the Recreation One-Stop E-Gov initiative, offers and provides a single point of access to information about Federal recreational activities and reservations.
 It provides a comprehensive source of information about thousands of Federal recreation opportunities.
 Information about recreation opportunities on Federal lands is displayed based on the interests of the customer, not centered on the agency providing the recreation opportunity.

-Q: How do I get to Golden Gate National Parks?
-I can't find any directions.
+Q: How do I get to Golden Gate National Recreation Area managed park sites?

-A: Golden Gate National Parks is comprised of more than 80,000 acres.
+A: Golden Gate National Recreation Area is comprised of more than 82,000 acres.
 The park spans across three counties.
-For more information, please visit Places to Go for specific directions and locations.
+See our Directions webpage, view or download maps, or visit Places to Go to learn about park sites.

 A: Those particular areas are part of Golden Gate Park which is managed by the city and county of San Francisco and is not affilitated with the National Park Service.
 For more information, please visit the city's website at: http://sfrecpark.org/